Architectural-Artificial-Intelligence/aairl-lab-website/_members/orly-moas-cohen.md

 ---
-name: Orly Moas Cohen
+name: Arc.
+Orly Moas Cohen
-image: images/people/orly.jpg
+image: images/people/orly.png
 role: phd
 group: team
 aliases:
-  - Boim
+  - Orly
 ---

 Arc.
 Orly Moas Cohen is a senior urban planner and architect with a wide range of expertise in urban renewal, heritage preservation, public service, and strategic consulting.
 She holds a B.Arch from Ariel University and an M.Arch from the Technion.